 E.g. keyboards do have a pretty high priority and put pretty much any other task on hold for a little time.

 If you run songs from USB-HDD, it is obvious that the bus is used for reading and writing at the same time.
-No good.
+That setup is not recommended!

 If you use a Raspberry Pi.
 You can't avoid sharing USB and ethernet on the same bus controller.